-Some of their pieces comes in the form of their involvement with Indego Africa, an initiative that focuses on “empowering and uplifting artisan women” in Ghana and Rwanda.
-By supporting local artisans and businesswomen with monetary grants, training courses on entrepreneurship and other vital business skills, then providing a viable market for these women to sell their handcrafted goods in (New York), Indego Africa is assisting industrious women as they work to lift their families out of poverty.
+Some of their pieces come in the form of their involvement with Indego Africa, an initiative that focuses on “empowering and uplifting artisan women” in Ghana and Rwanda.
+By supporting local artisans and businesswomen with monetary grants, training courses on entrepreneurship and other vital business skills, then providing a viable market for these women to sell their handcrafted goods, Indego Africa is assisting industrious women as they work to lift their families out of poverty.
 After completing the program, the beneficiaries develop the knowledge and skills they need to grow their own enterprises, become confident entrepreneurs and leaders, and create brighter futures for themselves and their communities.

 Some of the label’s pieces are handmade in Africa—combining traditional techniques, local materials, and genuine artisanal skill as part of their involvement with the organization Indigo Africa that helps empower women. ■